The Trojan War, Then and Now

 As part of SRT’s 20th anniversary summer festival, Nevertheless They Persisted: Euripides’ Hecuba/Helen, we offer an all-day community symposium, “The Trojan War, Then and Now,” exploring the afterlife of the Trojan War in literature and art.

 The symposium combines lectures, scenes performed by the SRT company, a panel discussion with the artists who have collaborated on the Hecuba/Helen production.
 The day beings with a continental breakfast, and we break for a delightful catered lunch (with the opportunity to talk informally with the lecturers and actors), and enjoy afternoon tea and cookies before our final panel.
-The symposium takes place on the Stanford campus, Saturday August 4, 2018.
-To sign up for the symposium, please visit the Stanford Continuing Studies website, https://continuingstudies.stanford.edu/
+The symposium takes place on the Stanford campus Saturday, August 4, 2018, and advanced registration is required.
+To register for the symposium, please visit the Stanford Continuing Studies website: continuingstudies.stanford.edu.

 Stanford Professor Richard Martin (Classics) will provide insights into the way the Trojan War has entered the mythic consciousness of the West, and Professor Heather Hadlock (Music) will discuss the Trojan War and opera.
 Professor Katerina Zacharia (Classics and Film, Loyola-Marymount University) considers how the Trojan War has influenced modern Greek literature and film, and symposium favorite Professor William Eddelman (Stanford Theater Studies) will talk about how visual artists and theater designers have adapted the Trojan War in their work.